Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 Remote Team Security

-A VPN can be particularly valuable for businesses operating in countries with restrictive internet policies.
-It also helps protect sensitive data when employees connect to public Wi-Fi networks.
+A VPN is particularly valuable for businesses operating in countries with restrictive internet policies and helps protect sensitive data when employees connect to public Wi-Fi networks.
+For a comprehensive comparison of business VPN options, see our guide on business VPN vs consumer VPN.

 Proton Pass